ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Cohort:** A group of individuals who share a common characteristics or experience, is studied or analyzed as a unit.

-**Cohort Study:** An observational study where a group of individuals with a specific characteristic or exposure is followerd over time to determine the incidence of ourcomes or the relationship between exposures and outcomes.
+**Cohort Study:** An observational study where a group of individuals with a specific characteristic or exposure is followed over time to determine the incidence of outcomes or the relationship between exposures and outcomes.

 **Column-based Database:** A type of NoSQL database that organizes data in cells grouped as columns, often used for systems requiring high write request volume and storage of time-series or IoT data.